ccallawa/alyvix_doc/test_case_building/designer_interface_overview.rst

 Designer: Interface Overview
 ****************************

-The interface for Alyvix Designer consists of two elements:
+The Alyvix Designer interface consists of two elements:

-* A screen capture image to use for selecting and resizing Regions of Interest
+* A screen capture image for creating and sizing **selections** and **regions of interest**
-* An editor panel for indicating how those regions should be interpreted and interacted with
+* A panel for indicating how those visual elements should be interpreted and interacted with

-To illustrate how it works, run Designer with no arguments from the command line as follows (you can find information about its
-:ref:`command arguments here <test_case_building_designer_launch>`):
+Although Designer is intended to be used in conjunction with Alyvix Editor, you can also run it as a standalone component from the command line as follows (you can find information about its :ref:`command arguments here <test_case_building_designer_launch>`):

 .. code-block:: doscon